Breeze/northwind-demo/STEPS-Client-React.md

 That's a lot of code, so let's break it down.

 - The constructor configures Breeze adapters to work with a React app and our server's API conventions.

+  - `ModelLibraryBackingStoreAdapter` stores data in entities in a way that is compatible with React
+  - `UriBuilderJsonAdapter` encodes Breeze queries in JSON format in query URIs
+  - `AjaxFetchAdapter` uses the browser's `fetch` API for performing AJAX requests
+  - `DataServiceWebApiAdapter` turns server responses into Breeze entities
+  - `NamingConvention` sets how Breeze converts entity property names between client and server

 - The constructor then creates a `masterManager` and configures it with our entity metadata and server address.
 You will need to update the `serviceName` to match your server's breeze endpoint.
 - The `newManager` method returns a new, empty `EntityManager`, configured like the `masterManager`.
 - The `subscribeComponent` method hooks a component into the entity life-cycle.
 It tells the component to update its view whenever an entity property changes.
 React only re-renders the parts of the view that have actually changed.